Sarwarhridoy4/MongoDB-Exporter/README.md

 pip install pymongo pyqt5
 ```

+# Key Changes:

+## Version 2.0.1

+1. **Confirmation Dialog**:

+   - A confirmation dialog (`QMessageBox.question`) is shown when the export button is clicked, asking the user to confirm if they want to start the export process.

+2. **Abort Button**:

+   - An "Abort" button has been added to the interface.
+This button is styled with a red background and white text.
+   - When clicked, it sets a flag to abort the export process.

+3. **Disable/Enable Buttons**:

+   - The export and abort buttons are enabled and disabled appropriately during the export process.
+   - The export button is disabled while the export is in progress.
+   - The abort button is disabled when the export is not in progress or after the abort is triggered.

+4. **Fix Real-time Percentage**:
+   - The real-time percentage progress display has been fixed to show accurate progress during the export process.
+   - Fix the Crashing app while exporting large collections

+## Version 2.0.2

+1. **Change Font**:

+   - Change font from Arial to Roboto

+2. **WaterMark Logo**:

+   - Add Background Image Watermark Logo

+## Version 2.1.0

+1. **Add Dated Folder**:

+   - Add a Dated Folder inside the output Folder

+2. **Add Zipping Feature**:

+   - Add Zipping after successful export.
+It will help to reduce size if you need to upload or send to anyone.

+## Version 2.2.0

+1. **Export / Import Script added**:

+   - Add an option to create and load JSON script.
+   - Fill info once ==> click file menu ==> click create script ==> Give name ==> Save
+   - Create a script once and load it to start exporting automatically.
+   - It will save a backup file to your selected location every time.
+   - Once You load a file it will ask you to start export automatically.
+   - If you select yes it will start and save the backup and zipped folder on your desired location.
+   - If no it does not start immediately but leave input populated with your script information.

 # Get Installer(Windows)

 Welcome to MongoDB Exporter!
 Click the button below to download the latest version.